openownership/data-standard/docs/standard/concepts.rst

 It is possible to represent an entity's declaration that it has no beneficial owners (according to a jurisdiction's definition of a beneficial owner).

 It is also possible to include in BODS datasets information about natural persons who are not beneficial owners.
-(For example, where the managing officials of an entity are disclosed because nobody meets the jurisdiction's definition of a beneficial owner.)
+For example, where the managing officials of an entity are disclosed because nobody meets the jurisdiction's definition of a beneficial owner.

 See :ref:`representing-bo` for full requirements.

 The data model
 --------------

-To explore the structure of the data model in full use the :doc:`Schema browser <schema-browser>`.
-Or read the :any:`Schema reference <schema-reference>` for detailed definitions and requirements for each object and field.
+Use the :doc:`Schema browser <schema-browser>` to explore the structure of the data model in full.
+Read the :any:`Schema reference <schema-reference>` for detailed definitions and requirements for each object and field.

 The objects and fields of the data model allow you to represent a range of real-world situations.
 Explore related requirements in the :any:`modelling-requirements` section.